dampmann/cloudian-spots-gui/README.md

 ## The deployment

 The cluster will always we launched in the region and availability zone you find in the first row of the table **if** enforce logical separation is checked.
 The master node is the one with the lowest ip address in this region and availability zone.
+It will be highlighted in a bold, green font as soon as the master election finished.
+If you started more than one cluster you will see more than one highlighted entry, one for each cluster.

 ## How to connect

 The ssh keys to access your instances will be downloaded to your home directory.
 You can connect to an instance using the public ip like this:

-    ssh -i AWS-SPOTS-KEY root@<public_ip>
+    ssh -i ~/AWS-SPOTS-KEY root@<public_ip>
 You can check the status of the automatic installation by looking at

     /root/cloudian-spots/startup.log